 For a description of blocks and their widgets, see the blocks page.

 The Brewery Builder shows a live view of your system.
 This includes a simulation of how liquid is flowing through your pipes and kettles, based on actual pump and valve states.

 You can create your own layouts, or generate them with a Quick Start Wizard.
-For more info on how this works, see the Brewery Builder guide.
+For more info on how this works, see the Brewery Builder page.

 The Spark and other devices continuously generate history data.
 The Graph widget can fetch fields from the history database, and render them as graphs on your dashboard.

 The widget has a live link to the history database, and will automatically re-render if new data is available.